labs42io/itiriri-async/README.md

 * `count` - *(required)* number of elements to skip

 When *count* is greater than actual number of elements, results in an empty sequence.
-Accepts also a negative count, in which case skips the elements from the end of the sequence.

 > Example